Custom Post Types

 To use the Billboard Posts, on pages that include the Attach Billboards content area, you can selectively add 3-4 items on a page.
 These posts appear at the bottom of your page’s content, just above the footer.

-See below for an example of how Billboard Posts appear on a site.
+See the bottom of this page for an example of how Billboard Posts appear on a site.